-The median pay gap in the 'lower' and 'lower middle' quartiles is 0% due to support staff having a set annual salary in line with the Scottish Living Wage rate of pay.
-Therefore the median pay for males and females was £9.35.
+Both the mean and median pay gap in the 'lower' and 'lower middle' quartiles are c0% due to support staff having a set annual salary in line with the Scottish Living Wage rate of pay.
+Therefore the median pay for males and females was c£9.50 per hour.